tsudalab/rxngenerator/README.txt

 1) Creating dataset of reaction trees

 We extracted molecules from USPTO reaction data set and used Retro* to synthesize them to obtain a set of (multi-step) chemical reactions.
-Go to the folder "reaction_trees_creator" and type: python run_to_create_reaction_trees.py to generate reaction trees.
+Go to the folder "reaction_trees_creator/retro_star/" and type: python run_to_create_reaction_trees.py to generate reaction trees.
 The information about reactants and templates can be referred in the following files: rxngenerator/reaction_trees_creator/retro_star/dataset/origin_dict.csv and rxngenerator/reaction_trees_creator/retro_star/one_step_model/template_rules_1.dat, respectively.
 The extracted reaction trees are stored in /data/synthetic_routes_uspto.txt.